masterviana/solidity-tokens/README.md

 For minting a randon NFT use table below then click method mint() it mint a random NFT for your wallet

+Its possible to explore your collection using opensea interface : https://testnets.opensea.io/collection/demonstrating-collection-for-tests-purposes-by-m-1

 Testnet   | Explorers                     |
 :-------- |:----------------------------- |
 mumbai   | [0xF76...F55](https://mumbai.polygonscan.com/address/0xf601c5489beaCFDB3F318B229114253F7111fA41#code)|